/guard — Catch risky actions before they run

 Mode: careful (warn on matches, block on critical)

-Some commands are fine in one phase but dangerous in another.
+Read-only phases block writes, including registered custom phases.
 Running npm publish during the build phase is blocked.
 During /ship, it is allowed (if your config enables it).
-The hook knows which phase is active from the sprint state.
+The hook reads the phase graph and concurrency metadata from the sprint state.

 Example flow